 ILOS are medically-appropriate, cost-effective alternatives to traditional Medicaid services that address health-related social needs.
 Michigan’s Medicaid Health Plans are authorized to provide nutrition-based ILOS when they are clinically justified and cost-effective.
+These benefits are funded by the health plans themselves as lower-cost alternatives to more expensive medical care.

 Access to food and nutrition is a critical unmet need that disproportionately affects Michigan’s most vulnerable populations.